Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Circle and a Point in

 where $|\mathbf{k} \rangle$ is the generalized Dirac ket vector and $|\mathbf{k}'|=|\mathbf{k}|$.
-Indeed, there is an another choice for the scattering amplitude by ignoring the factor $\sqrt{i/k}$ to be able to give some desirable properties \cite{adhikari1986quantum}.
+(We note that there is another choice for the scattering amplitude by ignoring the factor $\sqrt{i/k}$ to get some desirable properties \cite{adhikari1986quantum}, here we use the conventional version).
 Substituting the result (\ref{Toperator}) into

 and using the integral representation of the Bessel function $J_0(x)$ given in (\ref{intrepofbessel1stkind}) we find